yugabyte/yugabyte-db/docs/content/v2.12/explore/multi-region-deployments/row-level-geo-partitioning.md

     );
     ```

-1. Create transaction tables for use within each region.
+1. Create transaction tables for use in each region.
 (Replace the IP addresses with those of your YB-Master servers.)

     ```sh
     ./bin/yb-admin \